edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

 **Key information:**

 -   Certain requests may not return a valid AS number.
 A question mark (i.e., `?`) will match requests for which a valid AS number could not be determined.
--   Specify a value that matches the entire AS number for the desired network.
+-   Specify a value that matches the entire AS number for the desired network (e.g., `64514` and `64515`).
--   Specify multiple AS numbers by delimiting each one with a single space.

-    **Example:** A value of `64514 64515` matches requests arriving from either `64514` or `64515`.

 <edgejs>